jumanjiman/docker-xrdp/README.md

 On a Linux host with Docker:

+    # Vanilla desktop.
+    # This is really meant to be a base image for others.
     docker run -d -p 3389:3389 jumanjiman/xrdp

+    # Or desktop with SCAP workbench.
+    docker run -d -p 3389:3389 jumanjiman/scap-workbench

 Connect to the container as user `foo` with password `bar` via an RDP client.